Do you know that falling objects have no weight?

 Please watch the video of falling water bottle with holes in it.
 You may notice that as long as the bottle is held, water keeps spurting out of all the holes.
 But the moment the bottle is dropped, water stops flowing out of the holes.
 Why?

-First, we need to see why water flows out of holes when it is not falling.
-See the picture below.
-Because of the weight of the water column the pressure inside the bottle P2 is greater than P1, the air pressure outside the bottle at that point.
-Hence water spontaneously starts spurting out of the hole because of the pressure difference.
+As you can see, the weight of the water column makes the pressure inside the bottle P2 greater than P1 which is just the atmospheric air pressure outside the bottle at that point.
+Hence water spontaneously starts spurting out of the hole from the high-pressure point inside the bottle to the low-pressure point outside the bottle.

 Please take look at the video of falling spring balance with 100 grams of weight hanging from it.